NNU-GISA/GISA-RailPC/README.md

 ## Download
-If you would like to apply for this dataset, please complete the information in the following format and email it to 231312003@njnu.edu.cn,241302233@njnu.edu.cn and 241312030@njnu.edu.cn.We'll get right back to you. <br />
+If you would like to apply for this dataset, please complete the information in the following format and email it to 231312003@njnu.edu.cn, 241302233@njnu.edu.cn or 241312030@njnu.edu.cn.
+We'll get right back to you. <br />

 	Subject: Request for RailPC dataset